sergiusens/snappy-docs/build-snaps/ci-integration.md

 1. Under "Store channels" select "Edge"
 1. Click "Create snap package"

 Congratulations, you're all set.
-Four times a day Launchpad will check to see if any new commits have been pushed to your GitHub repository and will both build and publish snaps of them to the edge channel.
+Four times a day Launchpad will check to see if any new commits have been pushed to your GitHub repository and will both build and publish snaps of them to the [edge channel](/docs/reference/channels).

-Your system can automatically fetch and install these, up to four times a day.
-To set that up, run `snap install --edge your_application`.
+Your system can then automatically refresh this snap to the latest version, up to four times a day.
+To set that up, run `snap install --edge <snap name>`.